Techtonica/curriculum/web/html-forms.md

 </form>
 ```

-Label is an element which is used to provide the context of the input field.
+- Label is an element which is used to provide the context of the input field.
 Like in the above example the input field is provided to enter the Name.
-Type is used to define the type of the input box.
+- Type is used to define the type of the input box.
 Checkbox is a type of input field which allows the user to select options from the given choices.
+- The for attribute of the `<label>` tag should be equal to the id attribute of the `<input>` element to bind them together.
+- The name attribute specifies the name of an `<input>` element.

 Following is an example which shows the code snippet when the input type is checkbox.

 ```